Occupation of Istanbul: Military administration

-The Allies began to occupy Ottoman territory soon after the Armistice of Mudros; 13 days later, a French brigade entered Istanbul, on 12 November 1918.
+The Allies began to occupy Ottoman territory soon after the Armistice of Mudros; on 12 November 1918, a French brigade entered Istanbul.
 The first British troops entered the city on the following day.
 Early in December 1918, Allied troops occupied sections of Istanbul and set up an Allied military administration.
+The Military Command of the Allied Forces of Occupation dispensed the following services: passport control, police), inter-Allied tribunals and courts martial (1920), and prisons.

 On 7 February 1919, an Italian battalion with 19 officers and 740 soldiers landed at the Galata pier; one day later they were joined by 283 Carabinieri, commanded by Colonel Balduino Caprini.
 The Carabinieri assumed police tasks.

 On 10 February 1919, the commission divided the city into three zones for police matters: Stambul (the old city) was assigned to the French, Pera-Galata to the British and Kadıköy and Scutari to the Italians.
+French had one prison in Kumkapı and the British had five: Galata Tower, Arabian Han, Sansarian Han, Hotel Kroecker and Shahin Pasha Hotel.
 High Commissioner Admiral Somerset Gough-Calthorpe was assigned as the military adviser to Istanbul.

 Establishing authority

-The British rounded up a number of members of the old establishment and interned them in Malta, awaiting their trial for alleged crimes during World War I. Calthorpe included only Turkish members of the Government of Tevfik Pasha and the military/political personalities.
+The British rounded up a number of members of the old establishment and interned them in Malta, awaiting their trial for alleged crimes during World War I. Calthorpe included only Turkish members of the Government of Ahmet Tevfik Pasha and the military/political personalities.
 He wanted to send a message that a military occupation was in effect and failure to comply would end with harsh punishment.
 His position was not shared with other partners.
 The French Government's response to those accused was "distinction to disadvantage of Muslim-Turks while Bulgarian, Austrian and German offenders were as yet neither arrested nor molested".
 However, the government and the Sultan understood the message.
 In February 1919, Allies were informed that the Ottoman Empire was in compliance with its full apparatus to the occupation forces.
 Any source of conflict (including Armenian questions) would be investigated by a commission, to which neutral governments could attach two legal superintendents.
 Calthorpe's correspondence to Foreign Office was "The action undertaken for the arrests was very satisfactory, and has, I think, intimidated the Committee of Union and Progress of Constantinople".